Sue Schafer

-Sue Schafer is an educator and former legislator from the U.S. state of Colorado.
+Sue Schafer is an educator and former legislator from Colorado.
 Elected to the Colorado House of Representatives as a Democrat in 2008, Schafer represented House District 24, which encompassed the cities of Wheat Ridge, Edgewater, and Arvada, and was redrawn in 2011 to encompass Wheat Ridge, Edgewater and Golden.

 Biography

-Born in Portland, Maine, Schafer holds a bachelor's degree in secondary education from the University of Nebraska–Lincoln, a master's degree in counseling from the University of Colorado at Boulder and a doctorate in education from the University of Northern Colorado.
+Born in Portland, Maine, Schafer holds a bachelor's degree in secondary education from the University of Nebraska–Lincoln, a master's degree in counseling from the University of Colorado Boulder and a doctorate in education from the University of Northern Colorado.
 She also holds a principal's license from Colorado State University.

 She has taught social studies and French in Denver public schools, worked as a counselor in Omaha Public Schools and at Skagit Valley Community College in Mt.
 Vernon, Washington, and spent two decades as the curriculum director and accreditation manager for the Colorado Department of Education.
 She has served on the Executive Board of the Colorado High School Activities Association, won the Contribution Award from the Colorado Congress of Foreign Language Teachers, and the Distinguished Service Award from the Colorado Art Education Association.
 Most recently, Schafer has worked as an educational consultant for low-performing schools.

 Schafer has been a member of the Wheat Ridge Senior/Community Center Advisory Committee, the Wheat Ridge 2020 Urban Renewal Planning Committee, the League of Women Voters, and Wheat Ridge Congregational United Church of Christ.

 She served as a legislative intern in the Colorado House of Representatives in 2006 and has been both a precinct captain and the chair of the Democratic Party in the 24th district for eight years.

 Schafer, a lesbian, has two daughters and lives in Wheat Ridge, Colorado with her partner, Barb Nash.